-In addition to teaching Kundalini yoga, Satwinder has taught numerous workshops in Winnipeg, Lloydminster, and Edmonton on topics ranging from Healthy Breast and Insomnia to the Divine Goddess and Accessing Your Inner Vitality.
-She has also hosted world renowned teachers Snatam Kaur, Shakta Khalsa, Krishna Kaur, Dr. Sat Dharam, and Yogrishi Vishvaketu.
+In addition to teaching Kundalini yoga, Satwinder has taught numerous workshops in Winnipeg, Lloydminster, and Edmonton on topics ranging from Healthy Breast, Insomnia, Divine Goddess and Accessing Your Inner Vitality.
 Satwinder has been teaching the chronic pain patient population since 2007 at the University of Alberta Hospital for the Multidisciplinary Pain Clinic.
 She has presented talks on Yoga and Cancer, and Yoga for Insomnia for the Complementary and Alternative Medicine program at the University of Alberta hospital.
 She has also presented for the Arthritis society of Alberta and NWT on the benefits of Yoga.
 Satwinder works together with her clients to design and create a personal yoga and meditation program that embraces each individual’s unique health challenges and facilitates optimal health and healing of the mind, body and soul.

 Along with teaching weekly classes, Satwinder also offers workshops and special classes for the summer and winter solstices.
 She has been celebrating Yogi Bhajan’s birthday and his memorial since 2005 with a class dedicated to his teachings and memory.
 She has also done many fundraising events for the following organizations: One International, Red Cross, Library of the Teachings of Yogi Bhajan & Kundalini Research Institute, Guru Ram Das Centre for Medicine & Humanology, Helping Hands for India, Mustard Seed, Bissell Centre, Hope Mission, Edmonton Food Bank, Khalsa Aid International, Indian Residental School Survivors Society and Beerh World.
 This is her way of being at service and giving back to the teachings.